lkroliko/ReliableEvents/README.md

 ## Overview

-**MrRabbit.ReliableEvents** solves the dual-write problem in distributed systems.
+**ReliableEvents** solves the dual-write problem in distributed systems.
 When your application needs to persist state *and* publish events, traditional approaches risk data inconsistency — the database commits but the event is lost, or vice versa.

 This library implements the **Transactional Outbox Pattern**: events are serialized and stored in the same database transaction as your domain state, then dispatched asynchronously by a dedicated worker.
 This guarantees **at-least-once delivery** with zero external dependencies beyond your existing EF Core database.